Rob Curylo focuses his practice on patent strategy and analysis for innovations in electronics and software by international and domestic companies.

 Prior to joining the firm, Mr. Curylo interned with Judge Richard W. Story of the Northern District of Georgia.
 During law school, he was on the editorial board of the University of Georgia Law Review, and he worked as an extern for the district attorney's office with the Western Judicial Circuit of the Tenth Superior Court District of Georgia.
 He also served as an intelligence officer with the Georgia Army National Guard, which included two years on active duty.

-Mr. Curylo was recognized in 2017 and 2018 as a Georgia "Rising Star" in the area of Intellectual Property by Super Lawyers magazine.
+Mr. Curylo was recognized in 2020 and the three years immediately preceding as a Georgia "Rising Star" in the area of Intellectual Property by Super Lawyers magazine.

 Represented leading global provider of integrated energy management products regarding smart meters and the support of smart grids.